2020–21 Swiss Cup

-The 2020–21 Swiss Cup is the 96th season of Switzerland's annual football cup competition.
-The competition began on 29 August 2020 with the first games of Round 1 and ended on 24 May 2021.
+The 2020–21 Swiss Cup was the 96th season of Switzerland's annual football cup competition.
+The competition began on 29 August 2020 with the first games of Round 1, and ended on 24 May 2021.

-BSC Young Boys are the title holders.
+Young Boys were the title holders.

 Participating clubs

 All teams from 2019–20 Super League and 2019–20 Challenge League.
 Due to the COVID-19 pandemic, only 18 slots (instead of 45) were allocated to teams from lower divisions.
 Those teams had to qualify through separate qualifying rounds within their leagues.
 Reserve teams and A-teams from Liechtenstein are not allowed in the competition, the latter only enter the 2020–21 Liechtenstein Cup.

 Teams in bold are still active in the competition.